ahnpj/incident-response-and-investigations/web-application-compromise-investigations/web-server-defacement-malicious-file-upload-investigation/investigation-walkthrough.md

 </blockquote>

+##### 🔷 Installation Phase Step 1

-#### (Objective 3 - Step 1) After confirming successful authentication from the prior phase (`40.80.148.42` achieved a successful login using `admin:batman`), I searched for evidence of file uploads to the compromised host using the first query
+After confirming successful authentication from the prior phase (`40.80.148.42` achieved a successful login using `admin:batman`), I searched for evidence of file uploads to the compromised host using the first query

 ```spl
 index=botsv1